How Many Clients Does a Therapist Have? | Number of Clients You Should Actually Have

 You may be coming from an agency background where you were expected to do this kind of work for 30 or more hours a week with no regard for your own mental health.
 But is that really sustainable?
 Definitely not.
 Mental health therapists burn out at an alarming rate, many of them before even becoming licensed!

 Is it possible to actually build a successful, wealth-generating practice working less time and seeing fewer clients?
 Absolutely!
-And more than that, your career and your well-being depend on it.
+And more than that, your career, your clients, and your well-being depend on it.

 • Overworking